zephraph/mustate/README.md

 }

 // You can update the store from anywhere you want to,
 // even outside of React code.
-Use set with a function for immutable updates. function increment() {
+Use set with a function for mutative-style updates. function increment() {
   store.set(state => {
     state.count++;